Methylin Side Effects

 Generic Name: methylphenidate

-Note: This page contains information about the side effects of methylphenidate.
-Some of the dosage forms included on this document may not apply to the brand name Methylin.
+Note: This document contains side effect information about methylphenidate.
+Some of the dosage forms listed on this page may not apply to the brand name Methylin.

 For the Consumer